Settling the New World: Colonial History Unit Study

 During the elementary and middle school years, our history studies – for the most part – take place as unit studies.
 In a relatively short amount of time, we can cover SO much material in fun and interesting lessons.
 And this unit was no exception!

-Over the course of about six weeks, our Colonial History unit study covered everything from the first colonies of Roanoke, Jamestown and Plymouth to the settlement of the 13 original colonies to life in colonial times.
+Over the course of about six weeks, our Colonial History unit study covered everything from the first colonies of Roanoke, Jamestown, and Plymouth to the settlement of the 13 original colonies and life in colonial times.

 This post contains affiliate links.

-We used two main “spine” books during this unit.
+We used two central “spine” books during this unit.
 Hands-On History: Colonial America provided us with fantastic notebooking activities!
-The reproducible notebooking pages and mini-books helped my children document the time period thoroughly and beautifully.
+The reproducible notebooking pages and mini-books helped my children document the period thoroughly and beautifully.

 Take a look at some of their pages!
 (I used colorful cardstock to make the pages exciting.
 The colors made the final journals look great, too!)